March Break in Toronto 2026: 15+ Best Activities & Camps

 Royal Ontario Museum (ROM)

 The museum runs March Break camps filled with hands-on activities inspired by its exhibits.
-If you prefer a self-guided visit, there’s plenty to see, from dinosaurs to Egyptian artifacts.
+But if you prefer a self-guided visit, there’s plenty to see, from dinosaurs to ancient artifacts.
+It’s educational, sure.
+But seeing a T-Rex skeleton never really gets old.
+You can book your general admission or camp spots via the ROM website.

 Aga Khan Museum